 Do you have an executive assistant (EA) that helps you to maximize your productivity?
 Not being able to “afford” one in your budget is not an excuse.
 Look around you and find someone with talent and potential who is open to mentoring and advancement and see if they are willing to learn some new skills.
 You can always find someone who is hungry to learn more and be of greater service to an organization, even if this doesn’t include a raise.
 Many employees know on the job training is worth it for their future career advancement.
 Not having the money to hire a professional isn’t an excuse.
 Step number 1: Go find talent!

 If you have an EA, great, but are you maximizing their potential and your productivity with them?

 Ask yourself the following:

-- Do you focus on the tasks that only you can do based on your experience and skill set?
+- Think like a surgeon.
+Do you focus on the tasks that only you can do based on your experience and skill set?
 Are you delegating down the rest?